CarmineOptions/konoha/docs/src/upgrades.md

 3. Retrieves the proposal details.
 4. Executes the upgrade based on the proposal type.

+It can be called by anyone, e.g. a keeper bot.
+The only parameter is the `prop_id` of the proposal to apply.

 ## Security Considerations

 - Only passed proposals can be applied.